PrinceAsiedu/PrinceAsiedu/README.md

-Hi there! 👋 I'm **Prince Oforh Asiedu**, a passionate software engineer and open-source advocate based in Africa.
+Hi there! 👋 I'm **Prince Oforh Asiedu**, a passionate software engineer and open-source security advocate based in Africa.
 I'm currently focused on developing robust, scalable solutions using Django, PostgreSQL, Kubernetes, Docker, Redis, and more.
 I’m deeply interested in cybersecurity and cloud-native technologies, aiming to contribute to impactful projects in these fields.

 I’m building Phelsy, a Django-Postgresql based e-commerce platform, and enjoy collaborating on open-source projects, particularly around Python and security.